Emory University

 University of Victoria

-Labour Economics 1 (3rd-year undergraduate) – Fall 2018-present
+Labour Economics 1 (Undergraduate) – Fall 2018-Spring 2021

 Aspects of labour supply and demand, and wage structures.
 Topics may include: the allocation of time, retirement, unemployment insurance, education and training, male-female wage differentials.

-Labour Economics (graduate) – Winter and Fall 2020
+Labour Economics (Graduate) – Winter and Fall 2020

 This course is an introduction to contemporary empirical and theoretical research in labour markets.
 You will be presented with theoretical models on a small number of topics, will be required to read journal articles and working papers, and will develop skills for dealing with microdata.
 A substantial portion of time will be spent understanding how to interpret empirical results and how to avoid some of the common pitfalls associated with interpreting causal relationships in Labour Economics research.